adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

    .. literalinclude:: /../examples/rad-make-template/filtered_template.txt
     :language: text

-Now for futher usage one only have to introduce grouping with respect to some exchange model to produce the final template file:
+Now for further usage one only have to introduce grouping with respect to some exchange model to produce the final template file:

 .. dropdown:: filtered_template_grouped.txt